Panic Attack Recovery

 E-mail

-I watched a documentary featuring Michael J. Fox.
-In it Fox tries to figure out why some people are optimistic and how being hopeful and positive affects happiness and quality of life.
+Many people have asked about the cause of panic attacks.
+I would approach this question by discussing a documentary featuring Michael J. Fox.
+In it Fox tries to figure out why some people are optimistic and how being hopeful and positive affects one's happiness and quality of life.

-On a practical level, the keys to happiness and taking control of your life require two things:
+On a practical level, the key to taking control of your life requires two things:

 1. Having an agenda in which you commit to taking control of your life